Airport nightmare continues as Southwest Airlines cancellations, delays mount - NewsBreak

 Airport nightmare continues as Southwest Airlines cancellations, delays mount

-Thousands of passengers and their luggage remained in limbo on Wednesday in Southern California and across the nation as Southwest Airlines continued to scrub the majority of its flights as it worked to recover from a failure in its scheduling systems combined with a devastating winter storm.
+LOS ANGELES (CNS) - Thousands of passengers and their luggage remained in limbo today in Southern California and across the nation as Southwest Airlines continued to scrub the majority of its flights as it worked to recover from a failure in its scheduling systems combined with a devastating winter storm.

-A total of 14 inbound and outbound Southwest flights at Palm Springs International Airport were canceled by Wednesday afternoon, according to the flight-tracking website FlightAware.
-Southwest accounted for the vast majority of the 16 overall flight cancellations to and from the airport.
+A total of 100 inbound and outbound Southwest flights at Los Angeles International Airport were canceled by Wednesday afternoon, according to the flight-tracking website FlightAware.
+Southwest accounted for the bulk of the 126 overall flight cancellations to and from the airport.

 The airline has been operating about one-third of usual flight volume as it worked to reset its systems and reposition its aircraft and flight crews, many of which were left out of position as the weather and computer failures combined to devastate Southwest's operations.